arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/datasheet/datasheet.md

 The Arduino UNO R4 Minima (from here on referred to as UNO R4 Minima) is the first UNO board to feature a 32-bit microcontroller.
 It features a RA4M1 series microcontroller from Renesas (R7FA4M1AB3CFM#AA0), which embeds a 48 MHz Arm® Cortex®-M4 microprocessor.
 The UNO R4's memory is larger than its predecessors, with 256 kB flash, 32 kB SRAM and 8 kB data memory (EEPROM).

-The UNO R4 Minima board's operating voltage is 5V, making it hardware compatible with UNO form factor accessories with the same operating voltage.
-Shields designed for previous UNO revisions are therefore safe to use with this board, but is not guaranteed to be software compatible due the change of microcontroller.
+The UNO R4 Minima board's operating voltage is 5 V, making it hardware compatible with UNO form factor accessories with the same operating voltage.
+Shields designed for previous UNO revisions are therefore safe to use with this board but are not guaranteed to be software compatible due to the change of microcontroller.

 # Target areas:
 Maker, beginner, education

 # Features
 * **R7FA4M1AB3CFM#AA0**
-  * 48MHz Arm® Cortex®-M4 microprocessor with a floating point unit (FPU)
+  * 48 MHz Arm® Cortex®-M4 microprocessor with a floating point unit (FPU)
-  * 5V operating voltage
+  * 5 V operating voltage
-  * Realtime Clock (RTC)
+  * Real-time Clock (RTC)
   * Memory Protection Unit (MPU)
   * Digital Analog Converter (DAC)
 * **Memory**